bttv-android/bttv/README.md

 ## Known issues
  - Amazon Video Watch Parties require the Twitch App to be installed on the device and the optional step in the install instructions below
  - Animated Emotes occasionally glitch on some devices
+ - <span id="no-tv">bttv-android will not work on Android TVs as it is a mod of the Twitch mobile App and not of the Twitch Andorid TV App.
+You can install it, just do not expect a good experience</span>

 # Install